cu-astronomical-society/website/src/pages/obs/guides/binoculars.md

 - 15×70 binoculars (larger aperture for deeper sky viewing)
 - 20×80 binoculars (may require tripod mounting)

-The numbers indicate magnification × aperture in millimeters.
+The numbers indicate magnification × aperture in millimetres.
 For example, 10×50 means 10x magnification with 50mm objective lenses.

 ## Getting Started